AIBC Regulatory Authority Infographic

 AIBC Regulatory Authority Documents

 Code of Ethics and Professional Conduct – Enabled by the Act and AIBC Bylaws, the AIBC’s Code of Ethics and Professional Conduct establishes the core professional and ethical standards for architects, associates, temporary licensees and firms.
-The Code of Ethics is built around those AIBC Bylaws that set out the principles, values, and standards of behaviour for the profession, supplemented by council rulings and commentary.
+The Code of Ethics is built around those AIBC Bylaws that set out the principles, values, and standards of behaviour for the profession, supplemented by commentary.

-Council Policy & Protocols – AIBC Council governs the affairs of the Institute and operates under a form of the “policy governance” model.
+Council Code of Conduct and Council Policy – AIBC Council governs the affairs of the Institute and operates under a form of the “policy governance” model.
 Under this system, council establishes and monitors policies for guiding and overseeing the Institute’s performance.
-Council policies were updated and revised in November 2016.
-Council protocols provide more detailed direction to support council in fulfilling certain policies.
+The Council Code of Conduct establishes certain standards and procedures for AIBC Council members.

 Bulletins – More than 40 Bulletins provide specific information and advice regarding a variety of Institute and professional matters, largely related to standards for the profession.
 Bulletins are publicly available and accessed by clients, local governments and the public.